Table of Contents

 It’s not just about being compliant with ADA requirements and WCAG guidelines when it comes to inclusive web design.
 You’re truly and genuinely making the navigation, visual, and graphic engagement a more fluid experience for everyone.
 Accessible design means any user can click, tap, and move through your digital space with simplified, navigable interaction.

-What does that mean in practical terms when considering the role of AI for accessibility?
+What does that mean for AI and accessibility?

 If someone can’t click through your links because they’re hard to identify and lack HTML tags, well chances are assistive technologies won’t be able to zoom through your sight.
 So if a blind or vision impaired user browses your website with a braille or screen reader, they may not be able to access all of the content.
 A hit to your sales, a rise in bounce rates, a drop in engagement.